TStansel/Internship_and_NewGrad_SearchGuide/Guide.md

 ## Closing Advice
 I have found that most students are not confident in themselves and it makes sense.
 It is hard to go from being a new software engineer to trying to negotiate with massive multibillion dollar companies.
 The most important thing to remember is you are a valuable resource and the company needs you.
 I show whatever level of respect I am shown from a company.
 If they give me an offer and only a week or two to accept, I am more than happy to accept and renege later if I get a better offer. **Adopt the same attitude.** Companies are a dime a dozen, don't let them convince you otherwise.

 Have a brutally honest conversation with yourself and figure out what you need most from a job.
-Do you care about money if feels like you are making an impact?
+Do you care about money, if feels like you are making an impact?
 Is learning the most important thing to you?
 Can you compromise work life balance if it means making more money?

 Identify what your top 3 incentives are and never compromise.
 It does not matter if this means quitting an internship halfway through or quitting a job on your second day—fight for your incentives.